Uusimaa: Economy

-Languages
+Demographics

 Uusimaa is a bilingual region, with municipalities both bilingual in Finnish and Swedish, and monolingual in Finnish.
 Uusimaa's coastal areas tend to be Swedish-speaking.
-The traditional regional dialects of Swedish (nyländska) are currently mostly spoken in Eastern Uusimaa, while in the rest of the Uusimaa Swedish dialect has become more standardised.
+The traditional regional dialects of Swedish (nyländska) are mostly spoken in Eastern Uusimaa, while in the rest of the Uusimaa Swedish dialect has become more standardised.

 The Finnish-speaking population started to grow when the capital of the Grand Duchy of Finland was moved from Turku to Helsinki by the Emperor of Russia Alexander I in 1812, and the region attracted settlers from other parts of Finland.
-Helsinki's slang first evolved in the late 19th century.
+Helsinki slang first evolved in the late 19th century.
 7.6% of the population of the region speaks the Swedish language natively.

 Due to immigration, many foreign languages (Note: A language other than Finnish, Swedish or one of the Sami languages.) are spoken in Uusimaa.
-18% speak a foreign language as their mother tongue, the highest proportion in Finland and 58% of all foreign-language speakers in Finland.
+19% speak a foreign language as their mother tongue, the highest proportion in Finland and 58% of all foreign-language speakers in Finland.
 The figure was 1.1% in 1990, 3.9% in 2000, 8.0% in 2010 and 14.7% in 2020.
 Meanwhile, the proportion of Finnish and Swedish speakers has decreased from 87.6% and 11.3% in 1990 to 75.9% and 7.5% in 2021 respectively.
-On a municipal level, the highest shares of foreign speakers are in Vantaa (26.9%), Espoo (23.6%), Helsinki (19.6%) and Kerava (16.2%).
-The lowest share is in Pukkila (3.4%).
+On a municipal level, the highest shares of foreign speakers are in Vantaa (28.7%), Espoo (25.0%), Helsinki (20.4%) and Kerava (17.3%).
+The lowest share is in Pukkila (3.7%).

-The most spoken foreign languages are Russian (2.8%), Estonian (1.9%), Arabic (1.4%), Somali (1.2%) and English (1.2%).
+The most spoken foreign languages are Russian (2.9%), Estonian (1.9%), Arabic (1.5%), Somali (1.2%) and English (1.2%).
 Other languages include Albanian, Chinese, Persian, Kurdish, Vietnamese, Spanish, Turkish, Thai, Tagalog, German, Nepali, Bengali, French, Romanian, Urdu, Hindi, Portuguese, Ukrainian, Italian, Polish, Tamil, Bulgarian, Hungarian, Swahili, Amharic, Serbo-Croatian, Latvian, Japanese, Dutch, Sinhalese, Tigrinya, Uzbek, Greek, Punjabi, Pashto and Telugu, all with over 1,000 speakers.